 GST is assessed and applied to your account at the start of the month for the previous month’s usage.
 For example, you will be charged GST for your January usage in February.

 How can I be tax exempt for GST?

-B2B customers with a valid GST number will not be taxed on our end.
-In order to be exempt, B2B customers need to submit their GST number to support by filling a ticket.
+B2B customers with a valid GST number on file will not be taxed on our end.
 However, B2B customers are still responsible for the GST and should self-assess the GST through the reverse charge mechanism on their India GST return.

 I am a business, but do not have a GST number.
 I am not required to register for GST since my business falls under the required sales threshold for registering.